RodrigoCossi/SecureWipe/README.md

 SecureWipe allows you to:
 - View all disks connected to the system
 - Select the correct one by ID
-- Define the number of passes (how many times it overwrites the disk)
 - Run a secure, scripted wipe using `diskpart`

+Description of each pass:
-First pass: Overwrites the disk with 0x00
+- First pass: Overwrites the disk with 0x00
-Second pass: Overwrites with 0xFF
+- Second pass: Overwrites with 0xFF
-Third pass: Overwrites with random data
+- Third pass: Overwrites with random data

 ---